shz/vztouch/readme.md

 One of the main benefits you'll get from `vz.touch` is that it handles any combination of events easily, which is a bit of a feat if you're trying to do it yourself.
-For example, you can bind `click` and `drag` and both will be fired just as you expect.
-It's non-trivial to accomplish.
+For example, you can bind `click` and `drag` and both will be fired just as you expect, with full support for both click and touch.

 The short version of all this: `vz.touch` does nothing magical.
 It just slogs through the muck so you get the best available touch/click support